66noa24/dotfiles/i3/README.md

 ![](/images/i3.png)

-1. Be sure you have `i3blocks installed`
+1. Be sure you have dependencies installed!!!
-	- If not run this for arch based systems: `sudo pacman -S i3blocks`
+	- If not run this for arch based systems: `sudo pacman -S i3blocks i3lock-fancy`
 2. To install this run `cp -r i3/ ~/.config/`

+**If there are ANY issues, plz message me on discord!!!**